josephwccheng/NASA_Word_Space_Explorer/README.md

 ## 3. Approach:

 1. Building a corpus
   1.1.
-Obtain PDF files & Meta Data via NTRS
+Obtain PDF, Text File, & Metadata via NTRS Repository 1.2.
-  1.2.
 Create a MVP corpus based on filtered criteria
 2. Create a NLP Vector Space model on
     2.1.
 V1 - Title + Abstract (Mid Level Detail)
     2.2.
 Txt File (Detailed Detail)
 3. Create a search engine using the Vector Space Model above
     3.1.
-Use Cosin Similarity to recommend the top x Titles + Abstracts / Paragraphs
+Use Cosin Similarity to recommend the top x Titles + Abstracts
 4. Implement Front-End that Provides:
     4.1.
-Search Text used to search for most relevant Document (Title)
-    4.2.
-Search Text used to search for most relevant Document (Abstract)
+Search Text used to search for most relevant Document 4.2.
+Tag recommendations of what users can search for 4.3.
-    4.3.
 Search Text used to search for most relevant Paragraph within Documents (Paragraph)
     4.4.
 Word Vector Space visualisation
+5. Implemnet Backend via Python Flask

 ## 4. How to Run: